cypress-io/cypress-documentation/content/guides/guides/debugging.md

   data from that network request.
 You can leverage [aliasing](/guides/core-concepts/variables-and-aliases#Aliases) for this.

-The Cypress Dashboard also offers [Analytics](/guides/dashboard/analytics) that illustrate trends in your tests and can help identify the tests that fail most often.
+Cypress Cloud also offers [Analytics](/guides/cloud/analytics) that illustrate trends in your tests and can help identify the tests that fail most often.
 This could help narrow down what is causing the flake -- for example, seeing increased failures after a change to the test environment could indicate